 How to Teach Vowel Sounds so Kids Will Remember

 The first thing to do for these kids is show them the visuals for the vowels that are found on our Alphabet Teaching Cards.
-These cards have a shortened version of the story for each letter that comes out of our Alphabet Tales book.
+These cards have a shortened version of the story for each letter that comes from Alphabet Tales.
 For the visuals to be effective, the object has to match the shape of the letter.
 The visuals on the cards help cement the sound of the vowel.
 Using visuals correctly will make all the difference for visual, right-brained, and kinesthetic learners!

 Alphabet Teaching Cards include basic vowel and consonant sounds and provide a mini-lesson and activity on the reverse of each card.
 This alphabet teaches using visuals, hand motions, and stories.
 Hands-on activities accompany each letter.